Shreyasrs23/Shreyasrs23/README.md

 ### 🌟 About Me

-I'm a recent graduate with a B.E. in Artificial Intelligence and Machine Learning from Bangalore Institute of Technology, where I finished with a CGPA of 9.41.
+I'm currently pursuing a Master's in Data Science at the University of Texas at Arlington.
+With over eight years of experience in coding, AI & ML, development, cloud, and research, I bring a wealth of knowledge and passion to every project I work on.
+I have completed internships at the prestigious IISC, Bangalore, and contributed to numerous AI & ML projects.
+I'm also a recent graduate with a B.E. in Artificial Intelligence and Machine Learning from Bangalore Institute of Technology, where I finished with a CGPA of 9.41.
 With a solid foundation in AI, ML, and Cloud Computing, I've been passionate about applying my knowledge to solve real-world problems through innovative projects and research.

 - 🌍 Based in Bangalore, Karnataka, India.
 - 🎓 Pursuing a Master's in Data Science at the University of Texas at Arlington starting Fall 2024.